Erik Rutan: Morbid Angel

 Rutan left Ripping Corpse in 1993 to join Morbid Angel, recording Domination (1995) before leaving in 1996 to found his own band, Hate Eternal.
 He returned to Morbid Angel to record 2000's Gateways to Annihilation before leaving again to concentrate on Hate Eternal.
 He rejoined the band once more for the band's 2006 summer tour of Europe, which featured the band's Domination lineup.
 The tour included a stop at the Wacken Open Air festival.

 Hate Eternal

 Hate Eternal released their debut album Conquering the Throne in 1999, followed by King of All Kings in 2002 and I, Monarch in 2005.

 Cannibal Corpse

 On January 18, 2019, it was announced that Rutan would fill in for Pat O'Brien of Cannibal Corpse for the remainder of their winter and spring tour dates.
 Rutan was later made the permanent lead guitarist of the band on February 2, 2021 and appears on their fifteenth studio album Violence Unimagined.

 Other projects

 Rutan has had a number of side projects that highlight different aspects of his playing.
-For example, he formed the group Alas with former Therion vocalist Martina Astner, releasing the landmark progressive metal album Absolute Purity in 2001.
+For example, he formed the group Alas with former Therion vocalist Martina Astner, releasing the progressive metal album Absolute Purity in 2001.
 Rutan was also a guest vocalist on the track "Bone Crown" on Annotations of an Autopsy's second full-length album, II: The Reign of Darkness.